Convex Hulls of Random Order Types: Introduction

 \subsubsection{Symmetry groups of oriented matroids}

-The symmetry groups of abstract order types in dimension $1$ and $2$ were previously classified by Miyata~\cite{Miy13}.
-Although phrased for realizable order types, our proof of Theorem~\ref{t:classAff} extends to abstract ones and offers a more direct alternative to Miyata's proof~\cite[$\mathsection 6$]{Miy13}.
+The symmetry groups of oriented matroids of rank $2$ and $3$ were previously classified by Miyata~\cite{Miy13}.
+Although phrased for realizable order types, our proof of Theorem~\ref{t:classAff} extends to abstract ones and offers an alternative to Miyata's proof in the case of acyclic matroids~\cite[$\mathsection 6$]{Miy13}.
 As we spell out in Section~\ref{s:generalizations}, some of our other proofs also extend to the abstract setting.